Budget 2019's environment spend: $229m to help clean up rivers

 A major Government report out last month found that, between 2013 and 2017, about 82 per cent of the river length in pastoral farming areas wasn't safe for swimming.

-Environment Minister David Parker said it was "the birthright of all New Zealanders" to pop down to their local river in summer for a swim and put their head under without getting sick.
+Environment Minister David Parker said it was "the birth right of all New Zealanders" to pop down to their local river in summer for a swim and put their head under without getting sick.

-"Today's Budget announcement turns the tide and offers support to farmers to reduce pollution getting into our waterways," he said.
+"Today's budget announcement turns the tide and offers support to farmers to reduce pollution getting into our waterways," he said.

 "We want to ensure that farmers and growers have the tools and data they need to understand their impacts on the environment and make informed decisions.

-The package also carried funding to improve water quality in at-risk catchments and wetlands.
+The package also included funding to improve water quality in at-risk catchments and wetlands.

-This included support for improving consistency between councils, better compliance and enforcement, better engagement with Māori, and improving scientific knowledge to inform plan development.
+This includes support for improving consistency between councils, better compliance and enforcement, better engagement with Māori, and improving scientific knowledge to inform plan development.

 "In key catchments across New Zealand, freshwater resources have been allocated in excess of environmental limits," Parker said.

-Agriculture Minister Damien O'Connor said the primary sector was a "major" contributor to the economy, bringing in more than $43 billion in export revenue last year.
+"Intensive agriculture - particularly dairy - has been increasingly damaging our waterways for 20 years," Taylor said.

-"This Government wants to help get more value from the primary sector, in a sustainable way that means our natural resources will be there for future generations," O'Connor said.
+"And now taxpayers have to invest millions to help reverse this damage.
+Dairy leadership have a responsibility to work with the Government so it can deliver on stricter water quality rules to protect rivers, lakes and streams from pollution."

-Another $25m, to be rolled out over four years, would support research aimed at slashing agriculture's emissions – which currently accounted for around half of New Zealand's greenhouse gas inventory.
+Meanwhile, another $25m, to be rolled out over four years, would support research aimed at slashing agriculture's emissions – which currently accounted for around half of New Zealand's greenhouse gas inventory.

 That funding would go into the Agricultural Climate Change Research Platform, with $8.5m in 2019/20 going to the Global Research Alliance on Agricultural Greenhouse Gases.